apache/inlong-website/docs/security.md

 ## Security Issues

-The Apache Software Foundation takes a very active stance in eliminating security problems and denial of service attacks against its products.
+The Apache Software Foundation takes a very active stance in eliminating security issues and denial of service attacks against its products.

 We strongly encourage folks to report such problems to our **developing mailing list** first, before disclosing them in a public forum.